hedgehog1029/Frame/README.md

 # Frame
 A plugin framework for Spigot and Bukkit.

+If you're looking for support or just a place to talk about the plugin, join the official [Scarlet Crystal Public Discord](https://discord.gg/PWNHf)!

 # Features
 * Parametric Command Framework - easily register commands, without all the hassle!
 * Automated command registering - automatically register those commands under Bukkit/Spigot!